lammps/lammps/doc/src/Fortran.rst

    .. versionadded:: 3Nov2022

-   This function is analogous to the :py:func`installed_packages` function in the Python API.
+   This function is analogous to the :py:meth:`installed_packages
+   <lammps.lammps.installed_packages>` function in the Python API.
    The optional argument *length* sets the length of each string in the vector *package* (default: 31).

    :p character(len=:) package [dimension(:),allocatable]: list of packages;
     *must* have the ``ALLOCATABLE`` attribute and be of rank 1